Cassian-J/API_yplanning/README.md

 - Latest version of Go (starting by the 1.24 version) installed on your system
 - Bruno or Postman for API testing (we recommend Bruno because you can test the links without connection)

+a Swagger exist in the project if you want to test the project without Bruno or Postman

 ### Installation